apache/spark/docs/building-spark.md

 ### Setting up Maven's Memory Usage

-You'll need to configure Maven to use more memory than usual by setting `MAVEN_OPTS`.
-We recommend the following settings:
+You'll need to configure Maven to use more memory than usual by setting `MAVEN_OPTS`:

-    export MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m"
+    export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"

+When compiling with Java 7, you will need to add the additional option "-XX:MaxPermSize=512M" to MAVEN_OPTS.

-If you don't run this, you may see errors like the following:
+If you don't add these parameters to `MAVEN_OPTS`, you may see errors and warnings like the following:

     [INFO] Compiling 203 Scala sources and 9 Java sources to /Users/me/Development/spark/core/target/scala-{{site.SCALA_BINARY_VERSION}}/classes...
     [ERROR] PermGen space -> [Help 1]